aj1365/HSIConvKAN/README.md

 ___________

-This PyTorch code is for the paper Ali Jamali, Swalpa Kumar Roy, Danfeng Hong, Bing Lu, Pedram Ghamisi, "[How to Learn More?
-Exploring Kolmogorov-Arnold Networks for Hyperspectral Image Classification]," in Jamali, A.; Roy, S.K.; Hong, D.; Lu, B.; Ghamisi, P. How to Learn More?
-Exploring Kolmogorov–Arnold Networks for Hyperspectral Image Classification.
+This PyTorch code is for the paper Jamali, A.; Roy, S.K.; Hong, D.; Lu, B.; Ghamisi, P. "[How to Learn More?
+Exploring Kolmogorov-Arnold Networks for Hyperspectral Image Classification],".
 Remote Sens.
 2024, 16, 4015. https://doi.org/10.3390/rs16214015.